lisphilar/covid19-sir/README.md

 Any suggestions (Github issues, pull request, comment on Kaggle notebook) are always welcomed.

 ## Need discussion
-- How to deal with linelist of case reports
+- Analysis with linelist of case reports
-- How to deal with mobility data
+- Analysis with mobility data

 ## Installation
 When you use this package in Kaggle notebook (need to turn on Internet option in notebook settings) or local environment with Pip,